跳到主要内容

 The handleEvent() method will be executed.
 In order to listen for messages emitted from within the above handler, the client has to attach a corresponding acknowledgment listener:

-socket.emit('events', { name: 'Nest' }, data => console.log(data));
+socket.emit('events', { name: 'Nest' }, (data) => console.log(data));

 Multiple responses

 The acknowledgment is dispatched only once.
 Furthermore, it is not supported by native WebSockets implementation.
-To solve this limitation, you may return an object which consist of two properties.
+To solve this limitation, you may return an object which consists of two properties.
 The event which is a name of the emitted event and the data that has to be forwarded to the client.

 @@filename(events.gateway)